simonll1/Divine-Journey-2/changelog/LATEST.md

 - Fix an uncommon crash when generating chunks in the Ocean (Noisethreader).
 - Fix an occasional crash after leaving the game.
+- Remove typo'd items from the Omniwand config - the items were already present in non-typo'd form.

 ## Balance Adjustments: